 QUINCY D. NEWELL, B.A.
 Amherst College 1997; M.A.
 University of North Carolina at Chapel Hill 2001; Ph.D.
 2004; Associate Professor of Religious Studies 2010, 2004.

 ALI H. RADDAOUI, B.A.
 Ecole Normale Superieure, Tunis, Tunisia 1981; M.A.
 Indiana University of Bloomington 1985; Ph.D.
-Indiana University of Bloomington 1988; Associate Professor of Religious Studies and International Studies 2010.
+Indiana University of Bloomington 1988; Associate Professor of Religious Studies and Global and Area Studies 2010.

 KRISTINE T. UTTERBACK, B.A.
 Bowling Green State University 1972; M.M.
 University of Wisconsin 1977; M.A.
 1977; M.A.
 University of Toronto 1979; Ph.D.
 Center for Medieval Studies, University of Toronto 1985; Associate Professor of Religious Studies 2008, 1986.